 You have to fail before you can succeed.
 Every single mistake you make is a chance to learn.

-Last but not least, celebrate every small victory, but don’t lose sight of your goal.
+Last but not least, celebrate every small victory, but don’t lose sight of your goal and your main strategy.
 Every single win, brings you a step closer to it.